meghanni/contact-form.plugin/readme.txt

 == Changelog ==
 * Added alternative shortcode [cscf-contact-form] for use when conflicts could occur.
+* Fixed the recaptcha form which google screwed up by putting a privacy link in.
+Link has been hidden.
 = 4.1.1 =
 * Fixed potential conflicts with themes that use bootstrap
 * Enabled internationalisation, this plugin will now work with multiple languages